Motor racing great Stirling Moss dies aged 90 - WHIZ News

 His knowledge of racing cars was second to none and he took his profession to the extreme, experimenting and risking his own safety in the process.

-He broke both legs and damaged his spine in a crash in 1960.
-Even worse was the accident in Goodwood, England, two years later, when he careered into a bank of earth at 100 mph (160 kph) without a seatbelt while competing in the Formula One Glover Trophy.
+Moss broke both legs and damaged his spine in a crash in 1960.
+Even worse was the accident in Goodwood, England, two years later, when he smashed into a bank of earth at 100 mph (160 kph) without a seat belt while competing in the Formula One Glover Trophy.

 It took 45 minutes to cut him from the wreckage.
-He suffered brain injuries, and his body’s left side was partially paralysed for six months.
+He suffered brain injuries and his body’s left side was partially paralyzed for six months.
 With his eyesight and reflexes also permanently damaged, Moss quit racing.

 “I knew that if I didn’t get out, I’d kill myself and maybe somebody else,” Moss said.